rsmp-nordic/rsmp_sxl_vms/docs/pages/component_types.md

 - turn on/off

 ## Icon
-An icon area that can show an icon.
-Optinally you can switch between different icons, e.g.:
+An icon.
+Optionally you can switch between different icons.

-- roadworks
-- animals on the road
-- speed limit

 ### Interface
 - turn on/off